alttester/AltTester-Unity-SDK/docs/pages/advanced-usage.md

             .. tab:: Android

-                - Have ADB installed and added in PATH Environment Variables (check `this article <https://developer.android.com/studio/command-line/adb>`_ for more information on ADB)
-                - Click on the refresh button in the Port Forwarding section in the Editor
                 - Forward the port using the following command:

                     ``adb [-s UDID] forward tcp:local_port tcp:device_port``

+                - Forward using AltUnity Tester Editor

+                    click on the refresh button in the Port Forwarding section in the Editor to see connected devices and then select the device to forward

             .. tab:: iOS

-                - Install IProxy: ``brew install libimobiledevice``
-                - Click on the refresh button in the Port Forwarding section in the Editor
                 - Forward the port using the following command:

-                    ``iproxy LOCAL_TCP_PORT DEVICE_TCP_PORT [UDID]``
+                    ``iproxy LOCAL_TCP_PORT DEVICE_TCP_PORT -u [UDID]``

+                - Forward using AltUnity Tester Editor

+                    click on the refresh button in the Port Forwarding section in the Editor to see connected devices and then select the device to forward

     .. tab:: C#